 This process gave way to another one: the creation of banded iron ore.
 First the iron bacteria have consumed all the oxygen.
-Only later, when there was no more iron available, oxygen was released into the atmosphere.
-The massive amounts of oxygen - first in the oceans and later also in the atmosphere - had a toxic effect on 0 many of the creatures at that time.
+Only later, when there was no more iron available, oxygen was 000 released into the atmosphere.
+The massive amounts of oxygen - first in the oceans and later also in the atmosphere - had a toxic effect on Q many of the creatures at that time.
 As a result, the newly developing organisms had to adapt to the new conditions which in the course of time turned out 00 to be veeeery beneficial for life.
 Yeah.
-We create 90% of the iron ore 00 Phew, that that earthlings will use stuff is really hard to digest! later, just by consuming oxygen and bivalent Out comes 00 iron. trivalent iron. Ø 00 00 Fe 00 2-Valent iron 00 00 iron bacteria Valent iron9 0 C 14 00 Depending on how much oxygen was available, sometimes red, sometimes gray iron ore was deposited.
+We create 90% of the iron ore 00 Phew, that that earthlings will use stuff is really later, just by consuming hard to digest! oxygen and bivalent Out comes 00 iron. trivalent iron.
+000 00 00 Fe 00 2-Valent iron9 00 00 iron bacteria a-Valent iron9 @ #+ Depending on how much oxygen was available, sometimes red, sometimes gray iron ore was deposited.
 This is how the banded iron ores were formed.
 00